Delivery Mode: BLENDED

 Missed an info session?

-If you’ve missed an Ironworkers information session, you can watch the program overview.
+If you have missed the Ironworkers information session, you can watch the full video.

 Note: This information session was held June 16, 2016 and topics discussed in this session are subject to change without notice.